esoltys/g1-ollama/README.md

 - **Performance Metrics**: Shows total thinking time, giving users insight into the model's processing speed.
 - **Expandable Steps**: Each reasoning step is presented in an expandable format, allowing users to focus on specific parts of the reasoning process.

-## Other models
-o1lama is now a bit more flexible and will let you select from other models besides Llama 3.1 if you have them installed locally.
-I've experimented using [Mistral Nemo 12B](https://ollama.com/library/mistral-nemo) with fun results.

 ## Example: